zhiyuangao/starter-academic/content/post/TICTOC/index.md

 projects: []
 ---

-The annual meeting of our project "Transient tracer-based Investigation of Circulation and Thermal Ocea\
-n Change" [TICTOC](http://projects.noc.ac.uk/tictoc/) will be held in Oxford on Sep 25-26 2018.
+The annual meeting of our project "Transient tracer-based Investigation of Circulation and Thermal Ocean Change" [TICTOC](http://projects.noc.ac.uk/tictoc/) will be held in Oxford on Sep 25-26 2018.